ewallace/protocols/RNAtagseq.md

     - Quick spin (low speed centrifuge, to get everything to bottom of tube)
     - Incubate overnight at 22 °C

-12. Cleanup (2.5x SPRI) to remove adaptors
+12. Cleanup (2x SPRI) to remove adaptors
+    - Bring reaction volume to 40uL by adding 20uL nuclease-free water.
-    - Add 2.5x reaction volume SPRI beads (50uL) to the sample, and mix up/down 10x
+    - Add 2x reaction volume SPRI beads (80uL) to the sample, and mix up/down 10x
     - Incubate at room temperature for 15min
     - Place on magnet for 5 min or until solution is clear
     - Pipette out and discard clear solution
     - Wash: Add 200 uL fresh 80% EtOH without removing from magnet and incubate for 30 sec.
 Pipette off discard the EtOH.
     - Repeat 80% EtOH wash, and let air dry for 3min
-    - Elute DNA by adding 30 uL RNase/DNase free water, transfer to new tube.
+    - Elute DNA by adding 33 uL nuclease-free water, transfer to new tube.

 13. 2nd Cleanup (1.5x SPRI) to remove the remaining adaptors
-    - Add 1.5x reaction volume SPRI beads (45 uL) to the sample in new tubes, and mix up/down 10x
+    - Add 1.5x reaction volume SPRI beads (50 uL) to the sample in new tubes, and mix up/down 10x
     - Incubate at room temperature for 15min
     - Place on magnet for 5 min or until solution is clear
     - Pipette out and discard clear solution